 - Real Estate

 - Historical Preservation

-The History department is located on the second floor of the Sanders P. McComsey Hall; most classes, lectures and seminars are held in this building.
-The Helen A. Ganser Library has one of the finest collections of books in the field of history and related disciplines in the region.
-In addition to a large collection of titles in the field of history, the library subscribes to a wide array of historical and related journals, some in hard copy, others in microfilm or on-line form.
+The History department is located on the third floor of the Sanders P. McComsey Hall; most classes, lectures and seminars are held in this building.
+The McNairy Library has one of the finest collections of books in the field of history and related disciplines in the region.
+In addition to a large collection of titles in the field of history, the library subscribes to a wide array of historical and related journals, some in hard copy, others in archival microfilm or on-line form.
 This includes a fine collection of reference and government materials.

-For more information, contact Ms. Maggie Eichler, Department Secretary.
+For more information, contact Marty Devlin, Department Secretary.